vifm/vifm/README.md

 ## Getting Started ##

-A good idea for quick start might be skimming over [cheatsheet][cheatsheet] for the main mode (that is Normal mode), reading some sections on basic usage on [the wiki][wiki-manual] and looking at sample configuration file (run `:edit $MYVIFMRC`).
+A good idea for quick start might be skimming over [cheatsheet] for the main mode (that is Normal mode), reading some sections on basic usage on [the wiki][wiki-manual] and looking at sample configuration file (run `:edit $MYVIFMRC`).